Visitors can receive discount just by mentioning one of three zoo sponsors

-ZooLights, a winter wonderland of nearly 1.5 million brilliant colored lights, runs now through Jan.
-5 at the zoo.
-Visitors to the annual display, presented by Toyota, can enjoy big savings this week and next by picking up a two-for-one coupon at participating Toyota dealers.
-Coupons are valid Monday to Thursday evenings, now through Dec.
-12.
+ZooLights, a winter wonderland of more than 1.5 million brilliant colored lights, runs now through Jan.
+4 at the zoo.
+Visitors to the annual display — presented this year by Regence BlueCross BlueShield of Oregon and the Oregon College Savings Plan — can enjoy big savings this week and next just by asking for the deal at the gate and mentioning one of the sponsors.
+The Zoolights admission deal is valid Monday through Thursday after 4 p.m., now through Dec.
+11 (except for Dec.
+10, when ZooLights is closed to the public).

-And on Dec.
-10, all ZooLights tickets are buy-one-get-one-free — no coupons required — as an extension of the zoo's popular Second Tuesday admission-discount program, sponsored by the Walmart Foundation.
-During regular hours that day — 9 a.m. to 4 p.m. — visitors can see the zoo for the reduced price of $4 per person.
-(Visitors who enter the zoo before 4 p.m. are welcome to stay for ZooLights.)
+- During regular daytime hours on Dec.
+9 — 9 a.m. to 4 p.m. — visitors can see the zoo for the reduced price of $4 per person thanks to the popular Second Tuesday admission-discount program, sponsored by the Walmart Foundation.
+Visitors who enter the zoo before 4 p.m. are welcome to stay for ZooLights.
 As always, children 2 and younger are admitted free.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.